bjtuwjx/rfcs/RFC-0039-decouple-cuda-code.md

 ### Project build optimization

 Since CPU code and CUDA code is tightly coupled in current PyTorch codebase, the build process for these code is also closely interconnected.
-The CPU code and CUDA code is built in a single stage process and will eventually built into unified shared libs, e.g., `libtorch`, `libtorch_python` and `lib_C` (see Fig. 2 (left)).
+The CPU code and CUDA code are built in a single stage process and will eventually built into unified shared libs, e.g., `libtorch`, `libtorch_python` and `lib_C` (see Fig. 2 (left)).

 <p align="center">
     <img src="RFC-0039-assets/overall-build-process.png" alt="build-stages" style="width: 90%;"><br>
     <em>Fig. 2.
 PyTorch code build process.
-Left shows the current build process, where CPU and CUDA code is built in a single stage.
+Left shows the current build process, where CPU and CUDA code are built in a single stage.
 Right shows the refactored build process, where CPU code build and CUDA code build are two independent processes.</em>
 </p>

 This RFC proposal has made the following key improvements/changes to the native PyTorch CUDA device build process.